See also our

 Our radio drama presentations took place on 14 Jan, after setting up on the previous day.
 Soho Poly Theatre is a pleasant venue with historic connections; it nurtured a lot of cutting-edge drama talent in the 70s and 80s (Caryl Churchill, John Hurt, Hanif Kureishi, Barry Keeffe, Pam Gems and a host of others) and has now become a thriving community hub where varied events (including drama) take place.

 There was a short review on the Soho Poly website, which I'm reproducing below.
-Click on the thumbnail for a better picture.
+Click on the thumbnails for better pictures.

 ...